 However, one of the the most famous, and cross media, companies was probably Kenner.

-Of course Kenner's most famous and possibly most lucrative toy like was their series of action figures and models for the Star Wars films.
-There had been toy tie ins to films and TV before (usually with the toy being made first and the show or film came after) but nothing on this scale had ever appeared.
+Of course, Kenner's most famous, and possibly most lucrative toy. was their series of action figures and models for the Star Wars films.
+At that point, there had been toy tie-ins to films and TV before (usually with the toy being made first, and the show or film came after), but nothing on this scale had ever appeared.
 The toys themselves consisted of action figures and models of the characters and vehicles of the films.
-The figures didn't have a great range of movement and compared to some later action figures they were a bit small but they managed to capture the spirit of the films in a way that hasn't been repeated since.
-Models of the vehicles like the Millennium Falcon or the now rarer AT-AT walker were incredibly detailed for the time and often features some sort of battery operated light and sound effect feature.
-Although the toys tended to lose bits off them here and there over the years they were incredibly durable especially the figures themselves and can be found even today in reasonably good condition.
+The figures didn't have a great range of movement, and compared to some later action figures they were a bit small, but they managed to capture the spirit of the films in a way that hasn't been repeated since.
+Models of the vehicles like the Millennium Falcon or the now rarer AT-AT walker were incredibly detailed for the time, and often features some sort of battery operated light and sound effect feature.
+Although the toys tended to lose bits off them here and there over the years, they were incredibly durable (especially the figures themselves), and can be found even today in reasonably good condition.

-I myself have a Stormtrooper with 1977 stamped on his leg which makes my small plastic friend just as old as I am (Probably older since I was born in the latter half of the year).
+I myself have a Stormtrooper figure with 1977 stamped on his leg, which makes my small plastic friend just as old as I am (probably older since I was born in the latter half of the year).

 The magic of Kenner and Star Wars can't be understated.
-For those of us that were lucky to have had a ZX Spectrum in the house being inside wasn't that big a deal but when the weather was good there was nothing that could stop us kids taking our Star Wars figures into the street or garden and re-creating, sometimes improvising the battles and scenes of the films.
+For those of us that were lucky to have had a ZX Spectrum in the house, being inside wasn't that big a deal.
+However, when the weather was good there was nothing that could stop us kids taking our Star Wars figures into the street or garden and re-creating (sometimes improvising) the battles and scenes of the films.